getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 # Selected Outcome

 The Snuba service will accept the `SETTINGS` query clause and the Replays query will be updated to limit the total number of unique values aggregated.
 The following settings will applied to each query:

 1. Set max_rows_to_group_by to 1,000,000.
 2. Set group_by_overflow_mode to any.

-1 million was chosen as the maximum size of a representative sample of the dataset.  `SAMPLE` is not considered because we need replays to be whole.
-Missing segments (that were removed by sampling) can have deep implications to the product.
+1 million was chosen as the maximum size of a representative sample of the dataset. `SAMPLE` was not considered because it required migrating to a new table.

-Should the above solution not solve the problem Proposal 11 "Manually Manage An Aggregated Materialized View" will be used as a fallback.

-**Summary**

-We will rely on Kafka's ordering guarantees and RabbitMQ's delayed message processing semantics to create a static record of all of the aggregation states.

-**Key Qualifications for Acceptance**

-1. Backwards compatible with the possibility of a back-filling data migration.
+By limiting the number of aggregated keys we can insure memory usage and query performance always stays within safe operating space.

+# Rejected Proposals

+**Proposal 10**

+Runner up.

+Specifically, the option mentioned in the questions section.
+Using RabbitMQ to publish a message to Kafka after a one-hour delay.
+We incur some amount of operational overhead from introducing this process but it is ultimately durable and capable of handling our work requirements.
+We would have chosen this outcome had there not been a better near-term solution.
+Reintroducing this proposal as product and scale requirements change is a possibility.

+Pros:

+- Its backwards compatible.
+- A back-filling data migration is possible.
-2. Risk of data-loss is minimized by keeping an uncompressed record of the data in the database.
+- Risk of data-loss is minimized by storing "uncompressed" records in the database.
-   - Row compression can be attempted as many times as necessary.
-3. All filters and sorts can be applied to non-aggregated columns.
-   - I.e. filtering in the `WHERE` clause and ordering against column literals in the `ORDER BY` clause.
+  - Here "uncompressed" means not aggregated.
+- Tolerant of duplicates meaning multiple aggregations of the same replay would not interfere with our access pattern.
-4. Duplicates can be tolerated and pruned asynchronously.
+  - Duplicates could be pruned asynchronously freeing up redundant space.
-   - Using `GROUP BY` and the `any` function you can select a scalar value from the first value you encounter.
-   - This does not use extra memory so long as we don't filter in the HAVING clause or sort by an aggregated value.
-Both of these conditions are unnecessary.
-5. No new services or ops resources are required.
+- No new services need to be provisioned.
+We can re-use our existing infrastructure.
   - We can re-use our already provisioned RabbitMQ resources.

-# Rejected Proposals
+Cons:

+- Required a lot of effort from the back-end and front-end team.
+- Required product changes to accomodate "live" and "VOD" views.

 **Proposals 1 and 2**